1. Overview

 4. Conclusion

-In this short tutorial, we've looked at how to inject a value from a properties file into a static variable.
-This is a route we can consider when our attempts to refactor fail.
+In this short article, we’ve looked at how to inject a value from a properties file into a static variable.
+The key takeaway is using @Value on the setter method rather than on the static field itself.

 As always, the code is available over on GitHub.